Raraph84/Status-Website/README.md

 ## TODO

 - Use the smokeping system for every types of services and delete the old system
+- Do not resolve hostnames for Gateway and Minecraft since it is already resolved by services.js in Checker
+- Add a DNS timeout in services.js in the Checker to avoid consider a service up if the host name is not working anymore
 - Add a setting on the public website for choosing checker source
 - Ability to create/delete/edit everything on the panel
 - Better authentication on the panel